 During the foot and ankle rotation, the residents have an opportunity to work with nationally and internationally known surgeons Drs.
 Anderson, Davis, Cohen, Jones and Ellington.
 Each has a hand in the education of residents and all are accomplished physician scientists with an interest in product development as well as clinical research.
 All of the residents’ experience is based at Mercy Hospital at the OrthoCarolina Foot and Ankle Institute.
 Residents rotate through the foot and ankle service for two months during both the PGY-2 and PGY-4 years (total four months).
 This rotation is mentor-based and each resident is assigned to a single attending for a period of one month.
 During that month, residents work one-on-one with the attending and participate in their clinical and surgical practice.
 Residents are exposed to forefoot and flatfoot reconstruction, tendon transfers, various arthrodesis procedures, total ankle arthroplasty, sports/arthroscopy, as well as trauma and post-traumatic reconstruction.
 There are three foot and ankle fellows who are assigned to a different surgeon each month, but the schedule is created such that a resident and fellow are not assigned to the same attending physician, insuring resident mentorship and dedicated teaching.

-The Orthopaedic Hand rotation is a part of the PGY-3 and the PGY-4 curriculum.
-Based on the apprenticeship model, the majority of the resident's time is spent with Drs Gaston, Chadderdon, Ward, Gantt, and Lewis, however, all nine OrthoCarolina hand attendings are receptive to working with residents and residents are encouraged to participate in any case they find interesting.
+The Orthopaedic Hand rotation is a part of the PGY1, PGY-3 and the PGY-4 curriculum.
+Based on the apprenticeship model, the majority of the resident's time is spent with Drs.
+Gaston, Chadderdon, Ward, Gantt, Loeffler, Lewis, and Garcia however, all OrthoCarolina hand attendings are receptive to working with residents and residents are encouraged to participate in any case they find interesting.
 Residents can expect to participate in the management of a wide variety of patients and will experience a broad case-load that includes brachial plexus injuries, complex upper-extremity fractures, microsurgery, and congenital deformity.
 The majority of the operative cases that the resident will participate in are at One-Day Surgery at the CMC Main campus, however residents also work with the OrthoCarolina attendings at a local surgery center.

 This rotation offers residents a significant opportunity to expand their orthopedic knowledge and operative skills.
 This rotation is focused around the busy and diverse practices of Dr. Jeffrey Kneisl and Dr. Joshua Patt.
 Both attendings have a broad referral base of patients with both benign and malignant bone and soft tissue neoplasms.
 This rotation provides exposure to very complex patients and challenging surgical exposures.
 Additionally, this rotation provides time to focus on high quality research with significant faculty support.
 Dr. Kneisl is the Medical Director of Surgical Services for the Levine Cancer Institute and the self-proclaimed Chairman of the Maximally Invasive Surgery Department.
 Dr. Patt is dual fellowship trained in Musculoskeletal Oncology and Orthopedic Spine, giving him expanded expertise and perspective.
 Drs.
 Kneisl and Patt are invested in resident education and provide invaluable experiences in a complex multi-disciplinary field.